 Tour Cost: $3,108

-(includes all lodging, all meals, van shuttles, Kenai Fjord boat cruise, park entrance fees, leaders, trail maps & narratives)
+Includes all lodging, all meals, van shuttles, Kenai Fjord boat cruise, park entrance fees, leaders, trail maps and narratives.

 Additional Single Occupancy Lodging Cost: $700

 Alaska, perhaps more than any other region in North America, is cloaked in a mystical aura that ignites the imagination.
 To some extent, that aura obviously is the product of Alaska’s incredible, incomparable natural beauty.
 Its mountains, glaciers, coastline and wilderness are without equal.
 Arguably, though, without in any way diminishing its physical magnificence, Alaska’s irresistible attraction is that it symbolizes the “Final Frontier,” a last opportunity to experience the wilderness in its most pristine, unspoiled expression.
 Alaska still promises the opportunity to see a bear scramble through the brush of a mountain valley or to sit in a kayak and watch a massive glacier calve ice off its face into the fjords below.

 Our Alaska hiking tour assembles in Girdwood near Anchorage at noon of Day 1 (we’ll provide van transportation from Anchorage earlier in the day) and we’ll spend our first of two overnights at the Aleyeska Resort.